Groestlcoin/lightningbot/README.md

-## Make your own Bitcoin-payable Twitter Bot with Lightning Charge!
+## Make your own Groestlcoin-payable Twitter Bot with Lightning Charge!

 ### Create a Wordpress site